artefactory/streamlit_prophet/README.md

 ```

-Or install it from from the main branch of this repository:
+Or install it from the main branch of this repository:

 ```bash
 pip install git+ssh://git@github.com/artefactory/streamlit_prophet.git@main
 ```

-## Usage
+## 📈 Usage

 Once installed, run the following command from CLI to access the app: